 The celebrations of Sheetala Ashtami are very renowned in the north Indian states of Rajasthan, Gujarat and Uttar Pradesh.
 In the Indian state of Rajasthan, the Sheetala Ashtami festival is celebrated with great passion.
 A huge fair is organized for this occasion and several musical events and programmes are also staged.
 Devotees celebrate this festival with immense fervour and devotion.
 It is believed that by keeping the vrat on this chosen day, they will be prevented from several diseases.

-Sheetala Ashtami 2017 was on March 21 Tuesday
+Sheetala Ashtami 2024 is on April 02 Tuesday

 Rituals during Sheetala Ashtami:

 - On the day of Sheetala Ashtami as per the traditions, the families do not lit fire for the purpose of cooking.
 They therefore prepare food a day in advance and consume the stale food on the actual day.
 It is only in Sheetala Ashtami that there is unique custom of offering stale food to Goddess Sheetala.

 - Devotees get up early, before sunrise and take a bath.
 They visit the Sheetala Devi temple and worship the Goddess with ‘haldi’ and ‘bajra’.
 After performing the puja rituals they listen to the ‘Basoda Vrat Katha’.
 ‘Rabri’, ‘curd’ and other essential offerings are then made to Goddess Sheetala.
 People also take blessings from their elders.

 - After offering the prepared food to the Goddess, rest of the food is eaten all day long as Prasad and is known as ‘Basoda’ in local language.
 The food is also distributed among other devotees and also given to the poor and needy people.
 On this day reading ‘Sheetalashtak’ is also considered favourable.

 |Ashtami Tithi Timings||April 01, 09:10 PM - April 02, 08:09 PM|